-SUAS Code is a set of heavily commented MATLAB® routines that provide example methods for performing state estimation (i.e. position and orientation) of a fixed-wing UAS (Unmanned Aircraft System) using GPS, gyros, accelerometers, and a magnetometer as sensors.
-The code is meant as a companion to the JHU/APL Technical Digest article "Fundamentals of Small Unmanned Aircraft Flight", by Jeff Barton.
-UASs are also referred to as Unmanned Aerial Vehicles (UAVs) or drones.
+SUAS Code is a set of heavily commented MATLAB® routines that provide example methods for performing state estimation (i.e., position and orientation) of a fixed-wing unmanned aircraft system (UAS) using GPS, gyros, accelerometers, and a magnetometer as sensors.
+The code is meant as a companion to the Johns Hopkins APL Technical Digest article “Fundamentals of Small Unmanned Aircraft Flight,” by Jeff Barton.
+UASs are also referred to as unmanned aerial vehicles (UAVs) or drones.

-- EKF-based AHRS using quaternions and a 3D magnetometer
+EKF-based AHRS using quaternions and a three-dimensional magnetometer

-- Feedback AHRS using Euler angles and a 2D magnetometer
+Feedback AHRS using Euler angles and a two-dimensional magnetometer

-- EKF-based INS using Euler angles and a 2D magnetometer
+EKF-based inertial navigation system (INS) using Euler angles and a two-dimensional magnetometer

-- EKF-based INS using quaternions and a 3D magnetometer
+EKF-based INS using quaternions and a three-dimensional magnetometer